paulhibbitts/test-docsify-this/README.md

 ##### name

 Display the name for the website in a Docsify custom Sidebar (i.e. file '\_sidebar.md) with the optional **name** Docsify parameter, for example:
-https://v2.preview.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&searchbox=true&name=CPT-363 When this parameter is provided it will be automatically used as the Browser tab title as well.
+https://v2.preview.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&searchbox=true&name=CPT-363.
+When this parameter is provided it will be automatically used as the Browser tab title as well.
+Please note to use names with spaces they must be encoded, so "My Site" would be "My%20Site".
+Underscores may also be used to represent spaces.

 ##### page-title

 Set a custom page title at the top of your web pages with the optional **page-title** parameter, for example:
-https://v2.preview.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&page-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".
+https://v2.preview.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&page-title=Resources.
+Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".
+Underscores may also be used to represent spaces.

 ##### pagination